Is it easy or difficult to use our developer documentation? Let us know in this short survey ↗

 Lifecycle management

-After completing your Okta lifecycle management integration, publish it in the Okta Integration Network (OIN) (opens new window) for your customers to benefit secure provisioning automation and meet compliance requirements.
+After completing your Okta lifecycle management integration, publish it in the Okta Integration Network (OIN) (opens new window) for your customers to benefit from secure provisioning automation and meet compliance requirements.
 The OIN is a collection of pre-built app integrations covering numerous use cases.
-Join the community that customers trust to exchange secure authentication between users, devices, and applications.
+Join the community that customers trust to exchange secure authentication between users, devices, and apps.

 Why build a lifecycle management integration with Okta?